dijsilva/spectroscopy-analysis-tool/README.md

 A set of algorithms for the purpose of performing sample predictions and classifications using spectroscopy data

-## At the moment
+## Algorithms that can already be used:

 ### Regression
-Some algorithms can be used, such as PLS, SVM regression, principal component regression and Random Forest.
+    - Partial least squares regression (PLS)
+    - Support Vector Machine regression (SVR)
+    - Principal Component Regression (PCR)
+    - Random Forest.

 ### Classification
-For classifcation, PCA-LDA can be used.
+    - Principal component analysis + linear discrminant analysis (PCA-LDA)